5 Reasons Why Croatia Is Perfect For Families

 A trip to Croatia doesn’t require multiple in-country flights or long-distance train rides.

 Our earliest thought for our recent trip was to visit Greece, with an emphasis on the islands.
 That plan was derailed when we considered the prospect of multiple flights and full-day ferry rides with two small children.
 It didn’t sound like “vacation” to anyone.

-The main highways between cities are generally in excellent condition (though if you’re staying deep in a city, make sure to have a GPS app on your phone to handle twists, turns, and one-way streets).
+The main highways between cities are generally in excellent condition (though if you’re staying deep in a city, make sure you have a GPS app on your phone to handle twists, turns, and one-way streets).

 You’ll be driving on the right side of the road, just like in most other countries.
 The total distance from Dubrovnik in the south to Zagreb in the north is just 600 km and would take about six hours if driven without a stop.